-To better manage and review your product catalog and sales through one location, Amazon Sales Channel imports your Amazon listings into your Magento backend, continually syncs with products and sales, and reports issues and trends.
+To better manage and review your product catalog and sales through one location, Amazon Sales Channel imports your Amazon listings into your Commerce backend, continually syncs with products and sales, and reports issues and trends.
 It supports integrations with multiple Amazon Seller Central accounts, tracking all data through the single interface for multiple storefronts.

 After onboarding, you can manage and update your product attributes and Amazon mappings at any time.

-When you have created a listing Magento products, they are submitted to Amazon for approval.
+When you have created a listing Commerce products, they are submitted to Amazon for approval.
 Most successful listings are approved within a few hours.
 If your listing is approved, it will display in the Amazon Marketplace for immediate orders by customers.
 The Amazon Sales Channel provides a set of tabs to review Amazon listings.
 Depending on the issue or required data, you may need to review your Amazon Seller Central account for specific details on these listings.

 Active: Lists approved product listings available through the marketplace.

 Ready to List: Lists products meeting listing rules requirements and ready to publish to Amazon.

 Inactive: Lists products not available on the marketplace due to being blocked for a specific reason (such as branding issue), closed and requiring relisting, etc.

 Ineligible: Due to the listing rules, lists product that cannot be actively listed on the marketplace (such as